-Recreate their home sleep environment
+Recreate your toddler’s home sleep environment

 Maintaining some aspect of your little one’s routine also goes along with recreating their home sleep environment as much as possible.
 Is there a dark corner of your hotel room?
-Can you section off part of your room with a sheet or towel?
+Can you section a separate space of your room with a sheet or towel?
 Do you have a sound machine that you use at home?

 Splurge for a suite

 Finally, if you can swing it, I recommend splurging for a suite or a hotel room with an adjoining room or even an AirBnB.
-We stayed at a Residence Inn hotel suite at our last overnight stay that I can honestly say that it makes a world of difference in how you vacation.
-If you’re in a single room, once your toddler is down for the night, you and your family are a little limited to what you can do.
-You’ll have to watch TV with the volume turned low, whisper in hushed voices, and maybe read with the lights turned down low?
+We stayed at a Residence Inn hotel suite at our last overnight stay and I can honestly say that it makes a world of difference in how you vacation.
+If you’re in a single room, once your toddler is down for the night, you and your family are a little limited in what you can do.
+You’ll have to watch TV with the volume turned low, whisper in hushed voices, and maybe read with the lights turned down low.

 This rounds up my top 5 tips on staying in a hotel with a toddler!
 With these tips, you’re bound to have an amazing trip!
 We definitely plan on traveling more as a family and I will update this list as gain more experience.
 Have you stayed in a hotel with young children?
 What are your top tips?
 I would love to hear your experiences and advice!